clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 | 9 (tie) | Profilers | 1 | 3.8% |
 | — | Online Services | 0 | 0.0% |

-*Write-in responses (ClojureScript, 1 mention / 3.8% each): reduced or near-zero NPM dependency, ability to do full-stack development without a separate backend, less reliance on NPM generally, AI-supported development, and "N/A, I don't use ClojureScript."*
+*Write-in responses (ClojureScript, 1 mention / 3.8% each): reduced or near-zero NPM dependency, ability to do full-stack development without a separate backend, less reliance on NPM generally, AI-supported development, and "N/A, I don't use ClojureScript."*<br>

+---

 ## 3. Theme: Developer Experience Is the Top Tooling Priority

 "Developer Experience Tools" was the single highest-ranked improvement area for both Clojure (45.7%) and ClojureScript (42.3%), and it recurs throughout the open-ended answers as well.
 For Clojure specifically, error messages and data analysis/processing frameworks tied for second place (40% each) — well ahead of documentation, IDE support, and debuggers.
 For ClojureScript, build tooling (26.9%) and documentation (23.1%) stand out as the next-biggest gaps after developer experience, suggesting the ClojureScript toolchain still feels heavier to maintain than the Clojure one. <br>

+---

 ## 4. Theme: 88% of member respondents use AI tools   — but Clojure-Specific Support Is Lagging